Ross Sea & Antarctic Circle Voyage

 Soaring albatross and petrels circle the vessel as you steam south through the Southern Ocean.
 Lectures now concentrate on the Ross Sea region and beyond the bow of the ship; drifting icebergs of extraordinary shapes begin to appear.
 Manoeuvring in close for your first ice photographs you pass the Antarctic Circle and into the continent’s realm of 24-hour daylight.

-Cape Adare: A large flat spit of land, teeming with the staggering sight of Antarctica’s largest Adelie Penguin rookery: a tumult of chattering, feeding chicks; territorial disputes; petty pilfering and courtship displays.
+Cape Adare: A large flat spit of land, teeming with the staggering sight of Antarctica’s largest Adelie Penguin rookery: a tumult of chattering, feeding chicks, territorial disputes, petty pilfering and courtship displays.
 Curious penguins often come very close, offering superb photographic opportunities.
-Among the shifting mass of penguins you will find Carsten Borchgrevink’s Hut, the oldest in Antarctica, an overwintering shelter for the first expedition to the Antarctic continent in 1899.
+Among the shifting mass of penguins you will find Carsten Borchgrevink’s Hut, the oldest in Antarctica, an overwintering shelter for the first expedition to the continent in 1899.

 Possession Islands: Rarely-visited, small and rugged, these rocks support tens of thousands of penguins.
 Observe the birds’ busy and humorous activity, with the Admiralty Mountains forming a superb backdrop across the water.

 Ross Island: Mount Erebus/Cape Bird/Shackleton’s Hut/Scott’s Hut(s) and visits to a scientific field station (Scott and McMurdo Stations are high on your wish list but ice, weather and station operational requirements often make them inaccessible).
-Ross Island was and is the ‘hub of activity’ in the Ross Sea, dominated by Mt Erebus, a monstrous active volcano named after the ancient Greek God of Darkness.
+Ross Island was, and is, the ‘hub of activity’ in the Ross Sea, dominated by Mt Erebus, a monstrous active volcano named after the ancient Greek God of Darkness.
 The carefully preserved huts of the ‘Heroic Era’ help make the history come alive.
-If you can reach the bases you get a modern perspective on Antarctic Research.
+If you can reach the bases, you will get a modern perspective on Antarctic Research.

-Terra Nova Bay: An Italian research station where the scientists are always hospitable and enjoy showing passengers around their lonely but beautiful home.
-They share with you their scientific research and also, perhaps, the best ‘cafe espresso’ in Antarctica!
+Terra Nova Bay: An Italian research station where the scientists are always hospitable and enjoy showing us around their lonely but beautiful home.
+They share with you their scientific research and also, perhaps, the best ‘espresso’ in Antarctica!
+Nearby is the German base, Gondwana Station, which is used occasionally and the South Korean station, Jang Bogo and on Inexpressible Island, China is building its fifth Antarctic base.

 Dates